-Because selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs, a type of antidepressant) may contribute to several types of sexual dysfunction, substituting another antidepressant that impairs sexual response less may help (for example, bupropion, moclobemide, mirtazapine, and duloxetine).
+Because selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs, a type of antidepressant) may contribute to several types of sexual dysfunction, substituting another antidepressant that impairs sexual response less may help (for example, bupropion, moclobemide, mirtazapine, and duloxetine).
 Also, taking bupropion with an SSRI may be better for sexual response than taking the SSRI alone.
 Some evidence suggests that if women stopped having orgasms when they started taking an SSRI, sildenafil (used to treat erectile dysfunction) may help them have orgasms again.
 However, sildenafil is not usually recommended because evidence of its effectiveness in women is unclear.

 For postmenopausal women who are taking a full-body dose of estrogen and a progestogen, adding testosterone (given as a pill or cream applied to the skin), may help with sexual interest/arousal disorder.
 However, use of testosterone for this purpose is considered experimental, and women should discuss risks and benefits with their doctor.
 For women taking testosterone, doctors must regularly check for side effects such as acne, excess hair growth (hirsutism Hairiness In men, the amount of body hair varies greatly (see also Overview of Hair Growth), but very few men are concerned enough about excess hair to see a doctor.
 In women, the amount of hair that... read more ), and development of masculine characteristics (virilization Virilization Virilization is the development of exaggerated masculine characteristics, usually in women, often as a result of the adrenal glands overproducing androgens (male sex steroid hormones such as... read more ).